weilinlimath/Quan-SR/README.md

 2. Includes recovery methods based on convex optimization and subspace estimation

 Requires the following third party features
-1. CVX (or any other suitable convex solver)
+1. CVX (http://cvxr.com) or any other suitable convex solver
-2. Matlab's parallel computing toolbox (not necessary but greatly reduces the run time)
+2. Matlab's parallel computing toolbox (although not strictly necessary, it greatly reduces the run time)

 Run the script to reproduce the numerical experiments in the paper "Quantization for spectral super-resolution" by Weilin Li and Sinan Gunturk, https://arxiv.org/abs/2103.00079